danyaPostfactum/modx-ajaxmanager/core/components/ajaxmanager/documents/readme.txt

 Important: Check Restore radio in Uninstall dialog if you will have to uninstall AjaxManager!

-Install via Package Browser, clear MODX cache, set the list of your working correctly components in ajaxmanager.compatible_namespaces system setting.
+Install via Package Browser, clear MODX cache, clear Browser cache, set the list of your working correctly components in ajaxmanager.compatible_namespaces system setting.